 - Identification of offshore operations (See Offshore Subcontractor Attestation under Resources)

-Each year, Senior Preferred notifies FDRs via email of the deadline to submit the annual attestation and the availability of the attestation on this site.
+Each year, Quartz Medicare Advantage notifies FDRs via email of the deadline to submit the annual attestation and the availability of the attestation on this site.

-If Senior Preferred’s FDRs fail to submit a satisfactory attestation by the deadline or fail to satisfy any Medicare compliance program requirements, such failures may lead to a corrective action plan or other contractual remedies (e.g., contract termination).
+If Quartz Medicare Advantage’s FDRs fail to submit a satisfactory attestation by the deadline or fail to satisfy any Medicare compliance program requirements, such failures may lead to a corrective action plan or other contractual remedies (e.g., contract termination).

 General Compliance and FWA Training

-- Download and incorporate the content of the CMS standardized training modules from the CMS MLN website into your organizations’ existing compliance training materials.
-The content of the CMS training modules cannot be modified to ensure the reliability and completeness of the training.
-CMS will allow modifications only to the appearance of the content (e.g. font, color, background, format, etc.).
+- Download and incorporate the content of the CMS standardized training from the CMS Medicare Learning Network (MLN) website into your organizations’ existing compliance training materials.

-- Complete Senior Preferred’s general compliance and FWA training below:
+- Complete CMS’ general compliance and FWA training bulleted below:

-The CMS training completion certificate is considered evidence of completion.
-Evidence of training completion may also include attestations, employee training logs or other means determined by you to best represent fulfillment of your obligations.
-If training logs are utilized, they must include:
+FDRs must maintain evidence of training completion for 10 years.
+Evidence of completion may be in the form of certificates, attestations, employee training logs or other means determined by you to best represent fulfillment of your obligations.
+If training logs are utilized as documentation, they should include:

 - Contract year